umaratimomo-hub/ecs-threat-composer-project/README.md

 * **"Golden Path" Deployment Pipelines:** Designed fully automated GitHub Actions workflows (`app.yml` and `infra.yml`) that abstract away AWS authentication (via OIDC) and container orchestration.
 Developers only need to push their code; the platform handles the build, security scans, and ECS deployment automatically.
 * **Automated Guardrails & Shift-Left Security:** Integrated Trivy and Hadolint directly into the CI/CD pipeline to catch vulnerabilities and Dockerfile anti-patterns before they reach the registry.
 Terraform configuration is automatically verified via `terraform fmt` and `terraform validate` on every push.
 * **Modular Infrastructure as Code (IaC):** Structured the Terraform codebase into reusable, logical modules (VPC, ALB, ECS, ECR).
-This allows for standardized, repeatable provisioning of AWS resources across different environments without duplicating code.
+This allows for standardised, repeatable provisioning of AWS resources across different environments without duplicating code.
 * **Ephemeral Environments & Lifecycle Management:** Built robust, automated teardown logic (`destroy` workflows) that systematically empties versioned S3 state buckets and force-deletes ECR repositories.
 This allows the team to spin up fully isolated environments for testing and tear them down to $0.00 infrastructure cost with a single click.
 * **Secretless Authentication:** Replaced long-lived, static AWS IAM user keys with GitHub Actions OIDC (OpenID Connect).
 This eliminates the risk of leaked credentials and provides short-lived, dynamically scoped access for the deployment pipelines.

 ---

 ### How it works
-- Worklow linter checks all worklfows for correctness and conformity when any workflow is activated.
+- The Workflow linter checks all worklfows for correctness and conformity when any workflow is activated.
 - Infrastructure Engineer manually activates the bootstrap workflow which creates the S3 bucket which includes native state locking and therefore is free of need of dynamo DB.
 - Infrastructure Engineer either manually activates the infrastructure workflow by selecting the create option on the infra workflow or by having a pull request, to amend the infra folder, successfully merged.
 This triggers test and plan part of the workflow.
 The build part is activated automatically via the 'depends on' option which only activates on successful completion of the previous test and plan step.
 Within the ECR creation step, a tiny placeholder image is pushed to the newly created repository so that the ECS task does not fail.
 This is later updated by the real image pushed by the Software Engineer.
 - Once infra is set up, the Software Engineer is able to either manually activate the app deploy workflow by selecting the create option or by having a pull request, to amend the app folder, successfully merged.
 Once the image is pushed to the ECR, it requires a sign-off from an infrastructure Engineer so he is aware of any changes preventing the system from breaking if pushed at an inconvenient time.